-The second approach to deadlock-free session processes is \emph{indirect}, in that establishing deadlock-freedom for session processes appeals to encodings into a polyadic $\pi$-calculus whose type system enforces deadlock freedom by exploiting \emph{usages}, \emph{obligations}, and \emph{capabilities}~\cite{K02,K06}.
+The second approach to deadlock-free session processes is \emph{indirect}, in that establishing deadlock freedom for session processes appeals to encodings into a dyadic $\pi$-calculus whose type system enforces deadlock freedom by exploiting \emph{usages}, \emph{obligations}, and \emph{capabilities}~\cite{K02,K06}.

-We follow closely the presentation and technical results in~\cite{K06}.
-Next, we introduce the syntax of the (polyadic) $\pi$-calculus (\Cref{sss:proc}), types with usages (\Cref{sss:usage}), typing rules (\Cref{sss:dftypes}), and its finally the technical results leading to deadlock freedom (\Cref{sss:techres}).
-The encodings of session processes and session types into polyadic $\pi$-calculus processes and types with usages, respectively, are given in \Cref{sss:enco}.
+We follow closely the definitions and results in~\cite{K06}.
+Next, we introduce the syntax of the (dyadic) $\pi$-calculus (\Cref{sss:proc}), types with usages (\Cref{sss:usage}), typing rules (\Cref{sss:usage}), and finally the technical results leading to deadlock freedom (\Cref{sss:techres}).
+The encodings of session processes into dyadic processes and of session types into types with usages are given in \Cref{sss:enco}.